DIVERSITY DISCOURSE SERIES

 How Can Your DEI Program Make a Real Difference?

-Engaged — the surprising relevance of the Six Degrees of Executive Presence to your Diversity program
+Stillness — the surprising relevance of the Six Degrees of Executive Presence to your Diversity program

 What it Means

 Stillness.
 This is a state of freedom from storm or disturbance.